WolverineRobotics/Programming-2024/dec25-assignment/assignment1.md

 Welcome to Assignment 1.

-First there is an [Lab](#lab) to get you familiar with stuff.
+There are two (optional) [labs](#lab) to get you warmed up for the assignment question.
+Doing and understanding the labs should make the assignment very easy.

-Secondly, there are a couple of assignment questions you should do before the next class where we'll go over the solutions together.
+Then complete the [assignment](#assignment) before our next seminar, where we'll go over the solution together.

 ## Lab